skip to content

 About the Faculty of Modern and Medieval Languages and Linguistics

-The Faculty comprises of six sections, which cover a range of languages and subject areas, and is also home to the Centre for Film and Screen Studies.
+The Faculty comprises of sections/departments, which cover a range of languages and subject areas, and is also home to Film and Screen Studies.
 The Faculty regularly tops a number of university and research rankings, and is home to a number of groundbreaking projects and initiatives.

 Listed numbers of staff and students are approximate as numbers fluctuate.